balayokesh/camera/README.md

-# camera
+# Camera
-Why use camera app in desktop when we browser installed?
+Why use camera app in desktop when we have browser already installed?
 This project aims to bring the features of a default camera app on desktop in just web.